embive/embive/README.md

 System calls are a way for the interpreted code to interact with the host environment.
 If provided, the system call function will be called when a `ecall` instruction is executed.
-You can read more about system calls in the `interpreter::SyscallFn` documentation.
+You can read more about system calls in the `interpreter::Engine::syscall` documentation.

 ## Interrupts